 - How to make cat food (already done).

 Where to Share.

 A friend in the United States sent me this video about “the fun of doing” and “you won’t do until you start”.

-It is s good idea to efficiently capture your content as you do it or think of it, don’t make it a chore.
-Use tools at hand ( mobile apps or smartphones).
+It is s good idea to capture your content as you do it or think of it, don’t make it a chore.
+Use tools at hand (mobile apps or smartphones).
 Don’t make it harder than it has to be.

 Iterate in public

-Don’t aim to release a perfect piece of content, release content early and revise or add to it as you think of new things.
+Don’t aim to release a perfect piece of content, release content early, revise or add to it as you think of new things.

-You can enable monetization on youtube or insert ads on your WordPress website with http://www.media.net/.
+You can enable monetization on youtube or insert ads on your WordPress website to warn a bit of cash.

 Donate and make this blog better